top of page

 What is the typical cost for a home installation?

 Standard installations typically cost between £800 and £1,200 including the hardware and labor.
 Complex cable runs or required fuse board upgrades may increase this total.
+A site visit is always required for a fixed-price quiote.

 Can I charge faster with a smart charger?